 Check out Huntsville’s tribute to our underwater friends of Big Spring Park.
 The beautiful Koi Mural is located in downtown Huntsville near the bottom of Spring Street.
 The fish are painted on the back side of the 200 West Side Square Building.

 Huntsville’s first micro-park is now ready for use!
 Located in the alley between Washington Street and Jefferson Street downtown Huntsville, the park is going to be a new spot for food truck gatherings, charitable events, and general public use.
 The idea of the park is to create a setting downtown that will give back to local nonprofits.
 A portion of the profits from events and food truck sales will go back to a designated nonprofit each month.

 Look up to the west and you will spot a water tower.
 What’s so cool about a water tower?
 Lowe Mill, formerly a cotton mill, is now home to a thriving arts and entertainment district.
 Lowe Mill has over 200 artists working in studios, a multi-use theater, performance venues and delicious spots for artisan coffee, tea, chocolate and much more.
 Follow the water tower to immerse yourself in Huntsville’s most eclectic hangout.
 Lowe Mill ARTS & Entertainment is located off Governors Drive at 2211 Seminole Drive.

 An old school has been turned into one of Huntsville's hottest places to play!
-It is home to axe throwning, painting classes, boozy ice cream, two brewies, a hidden speakeasy, and more.
+It is home to axe throwing, painting classes, boozy ice cream, two breweries, a hidden speakeasy, and more.
 Mural paintings around the building make you want to go to school!